mail-de/mailheadercheck/README.md

 ### debug

-debug=0 only outputs the "summary line" at the end with the results.
+debug=0 (default) only outputs the "summary line" at the end with the results.

 debug=1 additionally outputs some log lines for each check that is run.